St. Joseph on the Brandywine

-St. Joseph on the Brandywine, originally Saint Joseph's Church until St. Joseph's Church- Wilmington was built in 1947, is a parish of the Roman Catholic Church in Greenville, New Castle County, Delaware, in the Diocese of Wilmington.
+St. Joseph on the Brandywine, originally Saint Joseph's Church until St. Joseph's Church – Wilmington was built in 1947, is a parish of the Catholic Church in Greenville, Delaware, United States, in the Diocese of Wilmington.
 It is a historic parish church complex and national historic district located on Old Church Road.
 Since 2002 its old convent building has housed the diocesan archives, with records going back two centuries.
 It is also the home parish of the 46th President of the United States, Joe Biden.

 Campus

 The complex encompasses four buildings as well as a large parish cemetery.
 The main church is a stuccoed stone structure, painted yellow, with the pedimented gable of the facade pierced by the church's steeple.
 The other buildings consist of a rectory, convent, and former school.

 The school was opened in 1853 and was originally staffed by the Sisters of St. Joseph, and later by the Order of St. Francis in 1887.